telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ### CanResize(DragDropState state)

-__CanResize__(*DragDropState* state) - Gets the value specifying whether the resize operation can be finished, or not.
+__CanResize__(*DragDropState* state) - Gets the value specifying whether the resize operation can be finished or not.
 The method is called multiple times during the Resize operation and you can easily stop the operation by returning false.
 The following example demonstrates how to stop the resizing when the duration becomes more than two hours and less than half an hour.

 #### __C#__